BrycensRanch/SnapX/README.md

 ## Development Dependencies

-ShareX.GTK4 remains the main focus of this port.
 Instructions for other projects within the SnapX solution are not provided yet.

 - `git`
 - `gtk4-devel` on Fedora or `libgtk-4-dev` on Ubuntu